MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P00-Introduction-to-Make-School-Notes/content.md

 	* Connect app interface to app logic

 3. In the third and final part we will focus on **persisting data** between app launches.
 You will learn how to:
-	* Locally store information using the Realm framework
+	* Locally store information using the Core Data framework
 	* Create static helper methods
 	* Modify existing code to integrate data persistence